hongxinli/Dijit-Tree-CheckBox/CheckBox-Tree-Usage.md

 ```

 #### DOM-4 Events
-If you want to learn more about the DOM-4 Events checkout [DOM Events](http://www.w3.org/TR/dom/#events).
+If you want to learn more about the DOM-4 Events checkout
+<a href="http://www.w3.org/TR/dom/#events" target="_blank">DOM Events</a>.
 If you're interested in a dojo style implementation of a fully DOM-4 compliant Event
-system checkout the event system as part of my [IndexedDB](https://github.com/pjekel/indexedDB/tree/master/dom/event)
+system checkout the event system as part of my
+<a href="https://github.com/pjekel/indexedDB/tree/master/dom/event" target="_blank">IndexedDB</a>
 project.